Edward Charles Volkert

 Edward Charles Volkert (1871–1935) was an American Impressionist artist best known for his colorful and richly painted impressionist landscapes.
 His trademark subject was that of cattle and plowmen.
 His style is noted for its impressionist use of light, applied in small dots of paint, while maintaining an interest in the true forms and colors of his subject matter.
 He has been referred to as America's cattle painter extraordinaire".

 Early life and education

-The son of a hat merchant from Alsace, Volkert was born in Cincinnati, Ohio, in 1871.
+The son of Phillip Volkert, a hat merchant from Alsace, and Catherine Dair, Volkert was born in Cincinnati, Ohio, in 1871.
 He studied at the Art Academy of Cincinnati under Frank Duveneck, whose draftsmanship would influence Volkert.
 His mature style combined elements of the Barbizon school of painting and impressionism.
 Academic institutions he attended were Art Students League of New York and Art Academy of Cincinnati.
 He also studied under George de Forest Brush, Henry Siddons Mowbray, and William Merritt Chase.